airbytehq/airbyte/docs/integrations/sources/marketo.md

 ## Sync overview

-The Marketo source connector syncs data from your Marketo instance.
+The Marketo source supports both Full Refresh and Incremental syncs.
+You can choose if this connector will copy only the new or updated data, or all rows in the tables and columns you set up for replication, every time a sync is run.

 This connector is based on the [Singer Marketo Tap](https://github.com/singer-io/tap-marketo).